MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-nsg-flow-logging-overview.md

 NSG flow logging is billed on the volume of logs produced.
 High traffic volume can result in large-flow log volume and the associated costs.

 Pricing of NSG flow logs does not include the underlying costs of storage.
-Using the retention policy feature with NSG flow logging means incurring separate storage costs for extended periods of time.
+Using the retention policy feature with NSG flow logs means incurring separate storage costs for extended periods of time.

 If you want to retain data forever and don't want to apply any retention policy, set retention days to 0.
 For more information, see [Network Watcher pricing](https://azure.microsoft.com/pricing/details/network-watcher/) and [Azure Storage pricing](https://azure.microsoft.com/pricing/details/storage/).